-When a person ceases to be a taxable person, goods (including land) then forming part of the assets of his business are deemed to be supplied by him1 so as to give rise to a charge to tax.
+When persons cease to be taxable persons, goods (including land) then forming part of the assets of their business are deemed to be supplied by them1 to give rise to a charge to tax.
 There are two relieving provisions.
 The first exempts specific goods from the deemed supply and the second exempts all goods in specified circumstances.

 Exemptions for specific goods

-First, if the goods were purchased or imported before 1 April 1973 they may have been charged to purchase tax or excise duty, but would not have been charged to VAT.
-If relief was given under FA 1973, s 4 (now repealed), so that the purchase tax or excise duty borne was treated as input tax, the goods are deemed to be supplied when the trader ceases to be a taxable person.
+• First, if the goods were bought or imported before 1 April 1973 they may have been charged to purchase tax or excise duty, but would not have been charged to VAT.
+If relief was given under FA 1973, s 4 (now repealed), so that the purchase tax or excise duty borne was treated as input tax, the goods are deemed to be supplied when the traders cease to be taxable persons.
 If no such relief was given, the goods are not deemed to be supplied when the trader ceases to be a taxable person3.

 To continue reading

 View the latest version of this document, as well as thousands of others like it, sign in to TolleyLibrary or register for a free trial